mjwheatley/npm-package-starter/README.md

 A simple scaffolding tool for creating a new project to be published to npm.
 It provides a build command that will compile your code to a CommonJS Node target, allowing named imports for CommonJS packages inside ESM files.
-The package contains a simple "hello world" based on TypeScript, built on esbuild, tested through Vitest and linted with ESLint, Prettier, Secretlint, Cspell, and CommitLint.
+The package contains a simple "hello world" based on TypeScript, tested through Vitest and linted with ESLint, Prettier, Secretlint, Cspell, and CommitLint.
 It also provides a Husky pre-commit hook to run some linting based on prettier and eslint and run tests, so you can simply `git add` and `git commit` without worrying about anything else.

 # Engineering Enablement